Alice and Claude Askew: Alice and Claude Askew in 'The Great War'

 "Up at Furnes the cold was terrible.
 The picturesque old town has been shelled twice, but as yet no great damage has been done, and the doctors and nurses working up at the Field Hospital—once a college—are hoping that their hospital may be spared, for this hospital, with its hundred beds and capable band of workers, is doing splendid service. ...

 Mr. Seeker was operating in the theatre—a patient had just been brought in from the trenches and immediate operation was necessary.
 A few oil lamps supplied the only illumination; the room was in complete shadow save round the operating table.
 Outside the wind howled and moaned, and firing could be heard in the distance.
 We felt very close to the naked heart of war. ...

 The whole thing seems unreal—the torn road—those blurred lines of men—the distant gun fire.
 The effect is that of a dream.
 We have seen the grim and terrible side of war—the bleeding side.

 The moon—a pale sickle moon—shines out of the dun sky—the cold becomes more intense every moment—more freezing."

-Following this experience at Furnes in Belgium - and still in 1915, Alice and Claude Askew published their novel, The Tocsin (London: John Long, 1915).
-"This is an entirely new story, now for the first time published, by those favourite authors, Alice and Claude Askew.
-It opens in England at the beginning of the war, and contains very strong love interest and exciting dramatic situations.
-The scene rapidly shifts to Belgium, and Mrs. Claude Askew, owing to what she has recently seen with her own eyes at the Belgian Field Hospital at Fumes, is able to give some most realistic and interesting pictures from her own experience of Red Cross work."
-And they also wrote another novel, Nurse!, (London: Hodder and Stoughton, 1916). "...
-When war is declared Elizabeth (a compassionate, wise and saintly girl), who is already a trained nurse, goes out to Belgium to work in a field hospital. ...."
+Following this experience at Furnes in Belgium, Alice and Claude Askew published their novel, The Tocsin (London: John Long, 1915).
+The wartime novel is initially set in England before moving its setting to Belgium, drawing on Mrs. Claude Askew's firsthand experience with the Belgium Field Hospital.
+They also wrote another novel, Nurse!, (London: Hodder and Stoughton, 1916), using her volunteer work with the Red Cross.